Introduction

 Breathability: Polyester Traps Heat More Easily

 Breathability is definitely one of polyester’s weaknesses.
 Compared to linen or cotton, polyester has a more difficult time allowing air to circulate.
-The non-porous and tightly woven fibers of the material means trapped heat inside garments.
+The non-porous and tightly woven fibres of the material mean they trap heat inside garments.

 Moisture-Wicking Claims: Marketing vs. Reality